malfunkt/hyperfox/README.md

 ## Get `hyperfox`

-You can install arpfox to `/usr/local/bin` with the following command (requires admin privileges):
+You can install hyperfox to `/usr/local/bin` with the following command (requires admin privileges):

 ```